Verizon Phones and Plans for Seniors in 2026

 Data Speeds

 Your speed will depend upon which network you’re on, but not all plans include access to all networks.
-One major drawback of the 55-and-over plan is that it can only access the slowest 4G LTE network.
 For 5G, you’ll need either a prepaid or an unlimited plan, while 5G Ultra Wideband is only available with the unlimited plans.
 Still, given that video chatting only requires around 25 Mbps, 5G should be sufficient for most people.

 Extra Fees